 The birthday of Prophet Muhammad, also known as Mawlid, is being celebrated across the world.
 In some Muslim countries, the day is a public holiday.
 In more conservative countries like Saudi Arabia and Qatar, the practice is forbidden as there is no record of the Prophet observing the day.

 The Prophet is revered by Muslims as the final messenger sent by God to spread the Abrahamic faith to the world.
 To non-Muslims, he is considered the founder of Islam.

-Sufi Muslims chant and beat drums during a procession celebrating the religious holiday of Mawlid, the birthday of Prophet Muhammad, in Benghazi, Libya.
+A girl wearing a mask participates in a procession celebrating the religious holiday of Mawlid in Benghazi, Libya.
 (Reuters)

 Keeping the tradition alive, Muslim women and children in Cape Town, South Africa, in their finest clothes cut lemon and orange tree leaves while reciting salutations upon the Prophet.
 (Getty Images)

 The ceremony of Rampies-sny involves cutting lemon and orange leaves, soaking them in rose and lemon water and packing them in small sachets to be gifted to the men in the South African community.
 (Getty Images)

 Women react upon seeing a relic believed to be a hair from the beard of Prophet Muhammad, on display at the Hazratbal shrine in Srinagar, Kashmir.
 (Reuters)

 A vendor sells traditional snacks to devotees at Kashmir's holiest shrine, Hazratbal in Srinagar, Kashmir.
 (AFP)

 An Egyptian woman looks at the prices of traditional sweets and "Aroset El Moulid" (Bride of Mawlid) dolls at a market ahead of the religious holiday in Old Cairo, Egypt.
 (Reuters)